ly2xxx/mailclerk/README.md

    - Ensure Microsoft Outlook is installed and running
    - Check that your Outlook profile is configured
    - Try restarting Outlook and the application
+   - Verify that your virtual environment is activated

 2. **"No emails found"**:
    - Check your date range filters